Outside the Lycanthrope Kingdom, eighteen-year-old Lilac is a shy werewolf—but she’s beautiful, and everyone around her is taking notice.

 “We’ve entered the King’s estate, Alpha Kyril,” the subordinate to his right said, trembling.

-Kyril pressed his palms into his thighs, his muscles taught beneath his pants, and tried to breath.
+Kyril pressed his palms into his thighs, his muscles taut beneath his pants, and tried to breathe.
 It was coming on faster than usual.
 With more heat and vigor.

 This was a mistake.